basic building blocks

 interface and successfully passing the

-to control your UI
+high level bindings to control your UI

 with a Model-view-viewmodel paradigm -